caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 unless *you* make it so.

 I hesitated for a while.
-My first reaction was to answer "what about you?", but then i supposed that this isn't a kind of question that would be answered.
+My first reaction was to answer "what about you?", but then i decided that this isn't a kind of question that would be answered.
 If he even meant anything, he would want me to get it myself without additional explanations.